MasakazuKadoshita/mcmc/doc/overview.md

 | MEM       	| Memory Access     	|     	|
 | WB        	| Writeback         	|     	|

+### MCMC Net

 MCMC devices communicate on a network called MCMC Net in its machine language.
 MCMC Net's topology will be any type, that will be bus, star, ring, MST(Minimum Spanning Tree), or other innovative one.

-Those who equipped IO unit communicate with IoT.
-Those who equipped memory unit communicate with IoT.
-Those who equipped CPU unit work as a core of a multiple core machine.
+### MCMC devices implemented parts of RISC.

-A RISC's CPU consists of control unit, buffer unit, data bus and MPU.
+A RISC's CPU consists of control, buffer, data bus and MPU.
-Those who equipped control unit act controller.
+Control devices are equipped controllers on CPU, that receive signals from control devices.
-Those who equipped buffer unit store data to IO devices and memory devices.
+Buffer devices are equipped buffers, that store data to and from IO devices and memory devices.
-Those who equipped data bus carry data among CPU.
+Bus devices are equipped data buses, that carry data among CPU.

-Those who equipped MPU execute instractions.
+MPU devices are equipped MPU execute instractions.
 If possible, some MCMC devices have parts of MPU, in that they have logic circuit corresponding to one or more pipeline stage.
 In this case, there is advantage to communication because each devices represents its pipeline stage.
 This means that there addresses can be used as a part of machine language.

+### MCMC devices implemented the pipeline stages

+Control unit are equipped control units, that control CPUs, memory units, and I/Os.
+The problem is how to control mass devices that implemented CPUs, memory units, and I/Os.
+I/O unit devices are equipped IO units, that communicate with IoT.
+Memory unit devices are equipped memory units, that store program and data (especialy data of ledger).
+CPU devices equipped CPU units, that work as a core of a multiple core machine.

 ## Related works
 ---